albertochong/AWS-KAFKA-CONFLUENT-PLATFFOR/README.md

   *  Create,describe topic
   *  Testing producer messages to the topic
   *  Testing consumer messages from the topic
+  *  Create connector with JDBC to SQL instance

 ## 3. KSQL
   * Create streams, table